countable-web/countable-modern-django/README.md

   * Uses Nuxt.js
   * Proxies all ports through port 80, the default, including websockets, so there's no need to worry about the port of anything when developing.

+## TODO:

+  * Disable all caching / PWA behaviour by default.
+It slows down code challenge scenarios.
+  * Update all libraries / deps.
+  * Commit the .vscode rules for auto formatting.